 - Infrastructure design and engineering

 - Transportation and delivery

 A logistician is a practitioner of logistics—someone who collects and analyzes data to coordinate the logistics of a company—and they may even be responsible for the entire lifecycle of a product.

-According to ONET OnLine, a division of the U.S. Department of Labor, logistician roles will grow between 5% to 9% from 2016 to 2026, about as fast as the average for all occupations.
+According to O*NET OnLine, a division of the U.S. Department of Labor, logistician roles will grow about as fast as the average for all occupations from 2019 to 2029.

 Transportation managers plan and oversee transportation operations.
 They may work for a massive corporation like Amazon or for a transportation company like Ryder.
 They also work for logistics and trucking companies.
 Any company or organization that uses vehicles to move goods or deliver products likely employs transportation managers.

 Transportation management can also be handled by people in roles similar to transportation managers, such as operations management, fleet management, freight management, or traffic management.